Table of Contents[Hide][Show]

-These types of food are rich in ellagic acid and so much more!
+These food sources are rich in ellagic acid and so much more!
 Even better, they’re delicious and worth including in your diet.

 Raspberries are fruits with some of the highest levels of ellagic acid (EA).
-The red variety also packs a lot of fiber.
+Red raspberries are especially healthy as they also pack a lot of fiber.

 They can also stabilize blood sugar levels, which make the fruit beneficial for those with diabetes.
-Raspberries may even enhance the recovery of people with brain injuries.
+Raspberries have even been shown to enhance the recovery of people with brain injuries.

-One of the ancient fruit shrubs from the Mediterranean, pomegranates contain EA and a few more essential nutrients.
+One of the ancient fruit shrubs from the Mediterranean, pomegranates contain EA and a handful of other critically essential nutrients.
 These include 7 grams of fiber and 3 grams of protein, as well as folate, potassium, and vitamin C.

-They also have punicalagins, which are antioxidants more potent than the ones found in green tea.
+Pomegranate juice also has punicalagins, which are antioxidants that are more potent than the ones found in green tea.

 Pecans are some of the healthiest nuts, partly thanks to their ellagic acid content.
 It helps prevent certain types of carcinogens from attaching themselves to the body’s DNA.

 They also contain other essential types of acid such as oleic acid that may help fight against breast cancer.